Mercedes-AMG GT Black Series Has 720 Horsepower: Official

 It's the most powerful Mercedes ever, outside the AMG One hypercar.

 The rumors were true!
 As reported last week (via Nürburgring Taxi company Fastabast), the new Mercedes-AMG GT Black Series packs a mighty 720-horsepower punch.
+That's 730 PS or 537 kW.
 The twin-turbo V8 unit has been re-engineered to outpunch the Porsche 911 GT2 RS, which offers 700 horsepower from its flat-six 3.8-liter powerhouse.
 However, newly developed 3D-printed pistons enable the ultimate Nine Eleven to crank out an additional 30 Stuttgart-bred horses.

 The immense 720-hp output makes the Black Series the most powerful production Mercedes ever, outside the F1-derived AMG One hypercar and its four-digit horsepower.
 At the same time, it has an additional 143 hp over the former range topper in the AMG GT lineup, the 577-hp GT R. It also eclipses the company’s most powerful production car on sale today by 90 hp, the confusingly named AMG GT 63 S 4-Door Coupe with its 630 hp.